 Can You Take Creatine Forever?
 (What The Science Says)

-There have been over 1,000 studies on creatine conducted with billions of creatine servings ingested as part of those studies.
+• Creatine is the most studied sports supplement on the market.
 The common theme overwhelmingly is that creatine poses no adverse health risks for the average person.

 Long Term Use Of Creatine: Are There Side Effects?